-COMPLAINT WITHOUT OATH
+COMPLAINT WITHOUT OATH Indictable Offence

-Indictable Offense

 Magisterial District of

 A.B.
 Complainant

+v.

 C.D.
 Accused Person

+A.B., of

-A.B., of comes before me, the undersigned Magistrate [or Justice] for the District, and complains against C.D., of for that the said C.D.
-(1) and the said A.B. prays that the said C.D. may be summoned to answer the said complaint.
+comes before me, the undersigned Magistrate [or Justice] for the

+and the said A.B. prays that the said C.D. may be summoned to

+answer the said complaint.

 Signature of Complainant

+Before me thisday of, 20

+at

+(Magistrate or Justice)